computer-legacyGIT/ia-magazine-index/README.md

 * Fashion - magazines that feature articles about fashion
 * Fishing - magazines that feature articles about various aspects of fishing or anglging
 * Film - magazines that feature articles about film
+* Gossip - magazines that focus on articles about gossip (such as celebrity gossip) (example: Hello)
 * History - magazines that feature articles about various periods of history
 * LocalInterest - magazines that feature articles about local interest
 * Locomotives - magazines that feature articles about locomotives
 * Lifestyle - magazines that feature articles about general lifestyle tips
 * Music - magazines that feature articles about music, inlcuding music production
+* Models - magazines that feature articles about making models like model planes, model boats, model cars
 * Pornography - magazines that exist to distribute pornographic imagery
 * Sports - magazines that feature articles about sports in general (example: Sports Illustrated)
 * Television - magazines that feature general articles about television (example: TV Guide)